ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 `quic-transport` URI scheme supports the `/.well-known/` path prefix defined in
 {{!RFC8615}}.

-This document does not define any semantics to the `fragment` portion of the URI.
+This document does not assign any semantics to the `fragment` portion of the URI.
 Any QuicTransport implementation MUST ignore those until a subsequent specification assigns semantics to those.